 - Patients’ data concerns – 44% of survey participants worried that extensive data collection would lead to privacy, security, and discrimination issues.
 Aside from protecting their medical records, participants carried concerns that insurance companies or their employers might use their personal data to restrict or deny coverage.
 However, the Genetic Information Discrimination Act of 2008 makes such actions illegal.

-Despite these challenges, people want to explore the possibilities after learning about personalized healthcare.
+Despite these challenges, people want to explore the possibilities after learning about personalized health planning.
 82% of survey participants expressed interest in additional information, and 67% believe their insurance should cover personalized healthcare upon learning more.

 Exploring the Benefits of Personalized Healthcare